EVORA-project/evora-ontology/models/docs/descriptionOfModificationsMadeFromTheReferenceSequences.md

 # Slot: description of modification(s) made from the reference sequence(s) (descriptionOfModificationsMadeFromTheReferenceSequences)

-_List the modifications mades from the reference sequence if any_
+_List the modifications mades from the reference sequence if any._